Need Based & Non-Need Based

 • Most Scholarships

-NOTE: While scholarships and fee remissions are typically not awarded based upon a student’s EFC or need, they are nonetheless included when totaling the amount of aid counted towards covering a student’s need.
+NOTE: While scholarships and fee remissions are typically not awarded based upon a student’s SAI or need, they are nonetheless included when totaling the amount of aid counted towards covering a student’s need.